ethereum/ethereum-org-website/src/content/decentralization/index.md

 ### The role of trust on Ethereum {#trust-ethereum}

 Let's look at an example.
-Say you want to send people some ETH (the original currency of the Ethereum network).
+Say you want to send people some ETH.

 You need to trust that the network operators will continue to run their machines.
 You need to trust that the software will continue working.
 Finally, if the recipients are sending you something in exchange, you need to trust that they will fulfill their promise.
 You *don't* need to trust anyone to send the money.
-The network takes care of that in a provably predictable way.
+The network takes care of that provably and predictably.

 That's just a simple example.
 Ethereum does much, much more than sending money from one person to another.

 There are various types of smart contracts (blockchain computer programs) operating on Ethereum.
 These smart contracts automate many traditional financial services, such as escrow accounts, auctions, marketplaces, exchanges, and so on.
-The best part: You can perform all of these financial tasks without the need to trust a human intermediary.
+The best part: You can do it all without the need to trust a human intermediary.

-Finally, "trust" is not really the right word when it comes to an open-source, blockchain-based decentralized computing system like Ethereum.
-It is a trustless network.
-This means that, for reasons we just went through, there is no counterparty risk — no third parties that could violate your contract.
+Ethereum is a trustless network.
+This means that, for reasons we just went through, there is no counterparty risk: no third parties that could violate your contract.

-### Defining "trustless" {#trustless}

-Ethereum is trustless.
-Not because we don't trust it, but because we don't have to.
-You can look at any aspect of it — the transaction history, the machine architecture, the consensus algorithm, the smart contract code, the client software, etc. — and predict the outcome of any action you plan to take.
+It's trustless not because we don't trust it — but because we don't have to.
+You can look at any aspect of it and predict the outcome of any action you plan to take.
+You can investigate the transaction history, the machine architecture, the consensus algorithm, smart contract code, client software, etc.

-For example, you do not really have to trust that other people are running nodes.
-You could look at a blockchain analytics website, such as [Ethernodes](https://www.ethernodes.org/).
-You could also theoretically use your own node's [peer-to-peer discovery protocol](https://geth.ethereum.org/docs/interface/peer-to-peer) function.

-In Ethereum's trustless system, you can choose who and what to trust based on logic.
+In this trustless system, you can choose who and what to trust based on logic.
 In other words, you can unequivocally prove that a process is trustworthy.

 Can your centralized bank make the same claim to trustworthiness?
 Let's say you wanted to prove that your bank had enough money to cover a withdrawal.
 You would need to obtain something that Ethereum provides by default: a full, open record of every transaction ever executed.

 ## Decentralization is everywhere {#decentralized-world}

-You can find decentralized systems everywhere from ant colonies to blockchain projects.
-It's really nothing new.
-What's new — and super exciting — is the scale we're achieving with this seemingly basic form of organization.
+Decentralization is nothing new.
+You can find it everywhere from ant colonies to blockchain projects.

 Peer-to-peer systems are a classic internet example.
-Because users double as servers (providing computer power while using the services) these protocols are decentralized by default.
-Examples include BitTorrent and Skype.
-In fact, much of the underlying technology of the internet is based on [end-to-end networking](https://en.wikipedia.org/wiki/End-to-end_principle), an idea strongly related to peer-to-peer networks.

-It's still an end-to-end system in many respects.
-However, some of the "ends" have become extremely powerful and popular.
-In other words, rather than talking directly with the devices of our friends, family members, and random internet people (something that is completely possible through direct peer-to-peer or highly decentralized architectures), we all talk to social media servers.
+In P2P, users double as servers, both providing and using resources.
+These protocols are decentralized — there's nobody in between controlling.

+Examples of P2P protocols include BitTorrent and Skype.
+Additionally, many basic internet functions happen within a decentralized framework called [end-to-end networking](https://en.wikipedia.org/wiki/End-to-end_principle).

+A nightclub dance floor is an offline example of decentralized organization.
+People manage to accomplish the task at hand without anyone dictating how to dance.
+They automatically act appropriately — in a rapidly changing environment (music changing) and under considerable resource constraints (limited floor space).

 ## Decentralization in Ethereum {#ethereum-decentralized}

 First things first: Nobody owns Ethereum.
 The [Ethereum Foundation](https://ethereum.foundation) provides support, but so do tons of other individuals and organizations.

 Building on that, Ethereum is decentralized in many other important ways.
 People operate nodes across the world, there are many different client software options, and it interoperates (often via third-party [decentralized apps](https://ethereum.org/en/dapps/), or dapps) with a lot of other decentralized protocols.
-It is built to resist spammers, to provide clear consensus, and to be unprofitable (or at least proportionately expensive) to attack.
+The Ethereum network is built to resist spammers, provide clear consensus, and render attacks economically nonviable.

 Ethereum is also _centralized_ in a very important way — there is an agreed-upon set of rules (in the form of computer code) that every node should follow.
 This allows the system to operate predictably.
 However, it bears mentioning that these rules are upgraded and maintained in a decentralized way.